 Duration: Full Year: х Semester: Marking Period: Course Description: The English as a Second Language program is designed to improve the receptive and expressive English communication skills of the English learners of Washington Township High School.
 Since we welcome students from a wide variety of nations with varying degrees of English proficiency instruction is individualized and always encompasses aural comprehension, verbal communication, reading, writing and American culture.
 The English as a Second Language 8th Grade Course of Study was developed as a resource to meet the individual needs of the ELs in all four-language domains with a foundation in the content areas.
 It is a comprehensive standards-based English as a Second Language curriculum that balances the language of Social and Instructional Language, the language of Language Arts and Literacy, the language of Science, and the language of Social Studies.
 21 st Century skills and Web 2.0 tools are incorporated to ensure greater engagement of the students with the reading selections and activities.
 Drawing from a bank of informational texts, as well as classic and contemporary literature, students will acquire a wealth of new vocabulary through key words, academic words, and literary words.
 Explicit instruction in reading strategies will foster reading comprehension skills.
 Attention to grammar points and the writing process complete the plan and the comprehensive scope of the integrated curriculum.
-Student profress will be monitored through teacher observation, written assessments, student portfolios and a wide variety of projects and writing tasks evaluated according to individual rubrics.
-The curriculum is aligned to the NJSLS for 8th Grade and the WIDA proficiency guidelines. not limited to th presentations, Speak to e and in recorded Read and y fiction, nonfiction stories, novels, Write to ex l gain mean ne teacher, and songs. express thei d situations gain meanin on, essays, resource n press their classmates, guest s r opinion, share info ng from all types of poetry, newspaper naterials and Interne opinion, share infor preakers, au ormation, que written Engli and magazi et articles. mation, pers variety of sources includio dio recordings, audiovi estion and discuss in p ish including but not lim ne articles, editorials, s suade, question and re- pocessing on the compu sual erson hited to hort cord Grading Procedures: English Lea addressed thro Second Langua positive self wo grading as outl Learner's ESL Upon an E immediatel arners (EL) ugh core co age (ESL) c orth, English ined in the teacher and L's entry inf y be assess have special langue ontent instruction as classroom.
-To facilit n Learners shall be following guidelines d his regular classro to the Washington T sed by the appropria age acquisit well as inst ate academi entitled to m and in coor oom teacher ownship Pu ate ESL teac ion needs which must l ruction in the English a c success and develop odifications in content dination among the Eng be is a oment of and glish nt will ne World performance on the WIDA Model), as well as the student's academic performance, reading level in English, NJ State Assessment and/or standardized test results in English, teacher recommendation, and interview with one of our English as a Second Language (ESL) teachers, the student's eligibility to receive instruction in our district's English Language Learner (ELL) program will be determined.
+Student progress will be monitored through teacher observation, written assessments, student portfolios and a wide variety of projects and writing tasks evaluated according to individual rubrics.
+The curriculum is aligned to the NJSLS for 8th Grade and the WIDA proficiency guidelines.
+Grading Procedures: All ESL students will: Listen and gain meaning from spoken English from a variety of sources including but not limited to the teacher, classmates, guest speakers, audio recordings, audiovisual presentations, and songs.
+Speak to express their opinion, share information, question and discuss in person and in recorded situations.
+Read and gain meaning from all types of written English including but not limited to fiction, nonfiction, essays, poetry, newspaper and magazine articles, editorials, short stories, novels, resource materials and Internet articles.
+Write to express their opinion, share information, persuade, question and record their memories and thoughts via handwriting and word processing on the computer.
+English Learners (EL) have special language acquisition needs which must be addressed through core content instruction as well as instruction in the English as a Second Language (ESL) classroom.
+To facilitate academic success and development of positive self worth, English Learners shall be entitled to modifications in content and grading as outlined in the following guidelines and in coordination among the English Learner's ESL teacher and his regular classroom teacher(s).
+Upon an EL's entry into the Washington Township Public Schools, the student will immediatel y be asses sed by the appropria ate ESL teac blic Schools, the stude her, who will employ th lodel).
+Based on the st ne World performance on the WIDA Model), as well as the student's academic performance, reading level in English, NJ State Assessment and/or standardized test results in English, teacher recommendation, and interview with one of our English as a Second Language (ESL) teachers, the student's eligibility to receive instruction in our district's English Language Learner (ELL) program will be determined.
 The goal of the ESL program is to help children learn English and meet age-appropriate academic standards.